Noyz Narcos

-Noyz Narcos, stage name of Emanuele Frasca, also known as Noyz or White Zombie, (born December 15, 1979) is an Italian rapper, beatmaker and writer.
+Emanuele Frasca (born 15 December 1979), known professionally as Noyz Narcos or simply Noyz, is an Italian rapper.
 He is also a member of the Italian hip-hop collective TruceKlan.

 Biography

 Beginnings, first crews and Non dormire (1996–2005)

-As a teenager he began playing basketball and cultivating a passion for Nike and graffiti so he joined the TBF crew and Savage Boys.
+As a teenager, he began playing basketball and cultivating a passion for Nike and graffiti, so he joined the TBF crew and Savage Boys.
 He began his career in a grindcore group together with Metal Carter, but soon realized that his path was that of hip-hop.
 He entered the world of rap at 19 in the crew Erreaccanegativo, founded by Darko Fetz and Ricky Jd.
 They released their first album Calma apparente in 1996, but Noyz did not take part in it as he left the crew.
 Later in 2000 he worked with Truceboys in the creation of their first EP.
 He then joined the Roman crew on a permanent basis, contributing to the creation and release of the album Sangue in 2003.
 The next period, in which the members of the group took on solo careers after the creation of the collective Truceklan, was very positive for Noyz.
 In July 2005 he released his first solo album entitled Non dormire, disc of 16 tracks in which TruceBoys worked together with other artists of the Roman scene.